Marcelosmbrrr/laravel-nodejs-microservice/README.md

-# laravel-microservice
+# Microservice with Laravel and NodeJS
-This will be a microservice built with Laravel.
+This will be a microservice built with two APIS: the first built with Laravel and the second with NodeJS.